daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 from us because it was redirected into the variable.
 However, we still saw the message on stderr (`Thinking...`) in the terminal, because that part _wasn't_ redirected.
 That's good!
-We want that output in the terminal, because the whole point of stderr is to print messages to the terminal, where the person running the script can see them.
+We want that output in the terminal, because the whole point of stderr is to print messages where the person running the script can see them.
 Meanwhile, the stdout can be redirected into important places like variables, pipelines and other processes.

 ## Quirk 6: `>` vs. `>>`

-Bash makes it unprecedentedly easy to write to files.
-Any time something is being printed to stdout, you can just slap a `>` on the end with a file name to the right of it, and the output data is written into the file.
+It's very easy to write to files in Bash.
+Any time something is being printed to stdout, you can just slap a `>` on the end, followed by a file name, and the output data will be written to the file.

 {% highlight text %}
 $ date